California's Experience Rating System

-Please note: The sample data in the form below is intended for demonstration purposes only and should not be deemed as accurate.
+Please note: The sample data in the form below is intended for demonstration purposes only.

-This section of the Experience Rating Form contains the information necessary to identify the employer, the insurer and policy, and other infomation pertinent to the application of the experience modification.
+This section of the ratesheet contains the information necessary to identify the employer, the insurer and policy and other infomation pertinent to the application of the experience modification.

 The effective date of the experience modification will normally correspond with the effective date of the policy.
-If, however, the employer's policies have not incepted on the same day every year or if a correction to an experience modification has been issued, or the operations are covered by more than one policy with different coverage dates, the effective date may differ from the policy inception date.
+If, however, the employer's policies have not incepted on the same day every year, a correction to an experience modification has been issued or the operations are covered by more than one policy with different coverage dates, the effective date may differ from the policy inception date.

-The worksheet shows the insurer, insurer group, policy number and issuing office.
+The ratesheet shows the insurer, insurer group, policy number and issuing office.

-The classifications listed on the Experience Rating Form represent the operations of the business during the experience period.
+The classifications listed on the ratesheet represent the operations of the business during the experience period.

-The worksheet shows the payroll by classification code, reported for policies beginning within the experience period.
+The ratesheet shows the payroll by classification code, reported for policies beginning within the experience period.
 Payroll is associated with the year in which your policy began, not necessarily the year in which it was paid.
-For example, for a policy that is in effect from December 31, 2011 to December 31, 2012, the payroll is reported for 2011, even though most of the payroll is earned in 2012.
+For example, for a policy that is in effect from December 31, 2015 to December 31, 2016, the payroll is reported for 2015, even though most of the payroll is paid in 2016.

 Expected Losses are determined by multiplying total payroll (per $100) for each classification by the Expected Loss Rate.
 This amount reflects an estimate of the cost of losses expected to arise during the experience period for your company based on the payroll reported for each classification.

 The Discount Ratio (D-Ratio) is the mechanism used to divide Expected Losses into Primary and Excess amounts.
 See "Expected Primary Losses" below.
 The difference between the D-Ratio for each classification reflects differences in the severity of claims by classification.
 In other words, the severity of the average claim for some classifications is significantly higher (indicating a more severe injury) than that of the average claim found in other classifications.
+There are over 90 different D-Ratios for each classification based upon the Primary Threshold.
 The D-Ratios is subject to change yearly.
-D-Ratios can be found in the Publications and Filings section of the WCIRB website.
+D-Ratios can be found in the Filings and Plans section of the WCIRB website.

 Expected Primary Losses are determined by multiplying the Expected Losses for a classification by the D-Ratio for the classification.
-Primary Expected Losses are totaled for all classifications and the difference between the Total Expected Losses and the Primary Expected Losses is the Expected Excess amount.
+There are over 90 different D-Ratios for each classification based upon the Primary Threshold.
+Primary Expected Losses are totaled for all classifications and the difference between the Total Expected Losses and the Primary Expected Losses is the Expected Excess Losses.

 This column indicates whether or not the claim was reported as Open or Closed when the claim was last valued.
 This detail does not affect the calculation.
 It is for informational purposes only.